-Iodinated contrast media adverse reactions, popularly referred as contrast allergies, are an uncommon group of symptoms, with different degrees of severity, that may occur after the intravenous administration of these drugs.
+Iodinated contrast media adverse reactions, popularly referred to as contrast allergies, are an uncommon group of symptoms, with different degrees of severity, that may occur after the intravenous administration of these drugs.

 An increased risk for an adverse contrast reaction can be identified and assessed by the application of institutional forms and pre-exam interviews.

-- asthma: it is not a contra-indication, although these patients have 6 to 10 times more risk of developing severe contrast reactions 1.
+- it is not a contra-indication, although these patients have 6 to 10 times more risk of developing severe contrast reactions 1.
 Remember that the risk of severe reactions is small (0.04% to 0.0004% of the patients receiving a non-ionic and low-osmolality iodinated contrast)

-- previous history of multiple allergies: it is not a contra-indication.
+- it is not a contra-indication.
 A more detailed history should be obtained.
-Keep in mind that shellfish allergy and skin irritation/"allergy" to topic iodine antiseptic are not associated with an increased risk of contrast adverse reactions
+Keep in mind that shellfish allergy and skin irritation/"allergy" to topic iodine antiseptic is not associated with an increased risk of contrast media adverse reactions 2

 Acute contrast reaction